 When we built our house our kids were teenagers and we knew we would be empty-nesters sooner rather than later.

-With this in mind, our architect designed a nice-sized master bedroom for us (as the long term tenants!), and rather than building bigger and giving the kids a room each, he kept them in their small rooms and designed a multi-purpose room which could be shared and evolve over time to be used as a tv room/games room/library/study for the whole family to use.
+With this in mind, our architect designed a nice-sized master bedroom for us (as the long term tenants!), and rather than building bigger and giving the kids a large room each, he kept them in their small rooms and designed a multi-purpose room which could be shared and evolve over time to be used as a tv room/games room/library/study for the whole family to use.

 3. Passive solar design